So it’s time.

 I asked him if there was anything I could have done better with my car buying strategy.
 He told me, “You certainly have your left brain working.
 I can’t think of a thing you could have done.
 You explained what you wanted and I knew that in order to get the deal I had to be aggressive”.
 Editor’s note: I don’t even know the DIFFERENCE between my left brain and my right brain!

 While I had to wait longer than normal from one step to the next everything went exactly as planned.
 They ran my credit score while I was driving to the dealer.
 Then Leo texted me with the O.K.
-When I arrived I filled out a loan app (for bank record purposes), which took less that five minutes.
+When I arrived I filled out a loan app (for bank record purposes), which took less than five minutes.
 I didn’t have bank account numbers and lots of other stuff with me.
 No problem.

 The salesperson brought the car up from its hiding place.
 The odometer read 7 miles.
 Being so late in the evening they didn’t have staff to get the car washed and ready to go.
 In about a week the dealership will deliver the car to our home (no charge).
 They’ll even come to our house to do the 5,000 and 10,000-mile checkups, which are free.
 Yes, they will send a technician 60 miles one-way to our house to give us free service.

 Soon I was meeting with the finance manager.
 He couldn’t have been nicer and more efficient.
 He apologized for the wait.
-During our meeting the office lights went out.
+During our meeting, the office lights went out.
 It was midnight!
 They were on timers.
 This frightened the cleaning ladies who were already doing their work.
 The finance manager explained that it had been a madhouse and New Year’s Eve (tomorrow) at the dealership would be even busier.

 He offered me, with no pressure, the opportunity to buy four more years of vehicle warranty for $2,900.
 I declined and he lowered the price to $1,900.
 I declined again and we moved onto LoJack an anti-theft device being offered for $795.
 I declined that offer as well.
 Then I signed the loan docs and we were done.